 Prevent Cosmetic Problems

 Too often, the first indication that there’s a problem with your roof comes in the form of ugly water stains inside your facility.
-Whether you’ve got unpleasant spots all over your drywall or a hanging tile on your ceiling, by the time you’ve noticed a leak, it can be quite costly.
+Whether you’ve got unpleasant spots all over your drywall or a hanging tile on your ceiling, it can be quite costly by the time you’ve noticed a leak.

 Avoid Structural Damage

 Water coming into your commercial facility can cause problems in several ways.
-One of the primary concerns with water or moisture infiltration.
-Rotting structural components can go unseen for far too long until a weak spot has developed.
-Rust can also spread in these circumstances.
-When combined, these structural concerns can wreak havoc on your building’s structural stability.
+One of the primary concerns with water or moisture infiltration is rust.
+Rusts in structural components can go unseen for too long until a weak spot has developed.
+If left unchecked, this structural concern can wreak havoc on your building’s structural stability.